How a Bone Marrow Transplant Is Performed

 Finding an appropriate match for an allogeneic blood and bone marrow transplant can take several months.
 Until a donor is identified, the patient will continue with other forms of treatment for the underlying disease.
 In the case of an autologous transplant, the cells will be extracted from the patient, eliminating the need to find a donor.
 These cells will be frozen until it is time for the transplant to be performed.

-Leading up to the transplant, the patient must undergo what is called conditioning to prepare his or her body for the transplant process.
+Leading up to either type of transplant, patients must undergo a series of medical tests to identify medical conditions that could complicate the transplant.
+After these tests are successfully completed, the patient must undergo what is called conditioning to prepare his or her body for the transplant process.
 During conditioning, the patient is given chemotherapy (with or without radiation therapy) to prepare his or her immune system to accept the transplanted stem cells.

 What you can expect during your bone marrow transplant